 A processing share cap prevents any person from holding or using in excess of 30 percent of the outstanding processing shares in any program fishery.
 In general, all share holdings of an entity and any custom processing by a plant owned by an entity is counted toward that entities cap.
 An exception that exempts custom processing in certain fisheries and regions from the plant owners share cap was implemented recently.
-That exemption allows consolidation beyond the caps in fisheries and regions that pose particular economic challenges to processors.2 As with vertical integration caps, processor share caps are applied using a threshold rule for determining whether the shares are held by a processor and then the individual and collective rule for determining the extent of share ownership.
+That exemption allows consolidation beyond the caps in fisheries and regions that pose particular economic challenges to processors.
+As with vertical integration caps, processor share caps are applied using a threshold rule for determining whether the shares are held by a processor and then the individual and collective rule for determining the extent of share ownership.
 Under the threshold rule, any entity with 10 percent or more common ownership with a processor is considered to be a part of that processor.
 Any direct holdings of those entities are fully credited to the processor's holdings.
-Indirect holdings of those entities are credited toward the processor's cap in proportion to the entities ownership.
-A "grandfather" provision exempted initial allocations of PQS in excess of the cap.
-In the C. opilio fishery, in addition to the PQS ownership cap, no processor is permitted to use in excess of 60 percent of the IPQ issued in the North region.
+Indirect holdings of those entities are fully credited to use in excess of 60 percent of the IPQ issued in the North region.